sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Follow recomendations for implementing the system.

 - Use coding standards and recomendations:
-    - meanfully comments. the code must have a good 'readability'.
+    - meanfuly comments. the code must have a good 'readability'.
+    - work on define good baselines and documentation.
     - Always define the variable inizialization values.
     - Use indentation.
     - Never ever programm an infinite loop. (under a wort case design it will block execution)